Touch the Sun (TV series): Cleveland International Film festival

-Peter & Pompey and Devil’s Hill of the Touch the Sun series screened in the Cleveland International Film Festival held in the USA from 19-29 April 1990.
+Peter & Pompey and Devil's Hill screened in the Cleveland International Film Festival held in the USA 19–29 April 1990.

 Filmfest DC

-Peter & Pompey of the Touch the Sun series screened at Filmfest DC, the International Film Festival held in Washington, USA from 25 April to 6 May 1990.
+Peter & Pompey screened at Filmfest DC, the International Film Festival held in Washington, USA from 25 April to 6 May 1990.

 Australian Film festival at Riyadh

 The Australian Embassy in Riyadh, Saudi Arabia, screened all of the Touch the Sun films at its second film festival held throughout May and June 1990.

 Junior Dublin Film festival

-Devil’s Hill, Peter & Pompey and Captain Johnno screened at the Junior Dublin Film festival held from 13-21 October 1990.
+Devil's Hill, Peter & Pompey and Captain Johnno screened at the Junior Dublin Film festival held from 13–21 October 1990.

 Baltimore FilmForum

-Devil’s Hill screened at the Baltimore Film Forum in the USA in April 1991, at the request of the Festival organisers.
+Devil's Hill screened at the Baltimore Film Forum in the USA in April 1991, at the request of the Festival organisers.

 Cinemagic

-At Cinemagic held in Belfast from 21-29 September 1990, Captain Johnno of the Touch the Sun series was awarded First prize by the Guild of Regional Film Writers’ Jury.
+At Cinemagic held in Belfast from 21–29 September 1990, Captain Johnno was awarded First prize by the Guild of Regional Film Writers’ Jury.